webpy/webpy.github.com/install.md

 With some versions of lighttpd, it is important to ensure the "check-local" property of the fastcgi.server entry is set to "false", especially if your `code.py` is located outside of the document root.

+If you get error messages about not being able to import flup, install it by typing "easy_install flup" at the command line.

 ### Apache

 #### .. with CGI